 When it comes to breeding, this is where the Vasa parrot sets itself apart from other members of the parrot family.
 During this period, you will notice some unique differences from other parrot species.
 The breeding season for Vasa parrots spans from September to December.

 In a place where there are several pairs of Vasa parrots, there is usually a hierarchy established when it comes to breeding.
 The alpha pair breeds first then the other pairs breed.
 When a Vasa parrot reaches ages 3 to 7, then the parrot has reached sexual maturity.

 In captivity, the Vasa parrot hen lays between 2 to 5 eggs which take between fourteen to seventeen days to hatch.
 This short hatching period is the shortest among parrots.
 The female bird usually stays with her eggs during the incubation period and the early stages of the chicks’ lives.

 Male and female Vasa parrots go through various physical changes during the breeding season.
 The males have the skin on their heads turn to dark grey-black.
-The hens lose feathers on their head and their feathers turn brown without undergoing molting.
-This is unique to Vasa parrots as most other parrots have to molt before they change the color of their feathers.
+The hens lose feathers on their head and their feathers turn brown without undergoing malting.
+This is unique to Vasa parrots as most other parrots have to malt before they change the color of their feathers.